-Lake Bratan’s temple, called Pura Ulun Danu Bratan and also known as the Floating Temple, is one of the most beautiful temples in Bali.
-It is also underrated compared to Tanah Lot and Pura Luhur Uluwatu temples.
+Lake Bratan’s temple, called Pura Ulun Danu Bratan and also known as the Floating Temple, is one of the most mesmerizing temples in Bali.
+It is also one Bali’s most underrated temple compared to Tanah Lot and Pura Luhur Uluwatu temples.
+Built over 350 years ago, this temple houses waterside gardens and meru shrines that are so well-known in Bali.

-This temple is also the favourite of many local tourists but not as well known with foreigners, therefore relatively still unknown, it is a true gem to discover.
+The gorgeous volcanic lake of Danau Bratan is also the favourite of many local tourists but not as well known with foreigners, therefore relatively still unknown, it is a true gem to discover.
+What makes it truly special is that since it caters for the local tourists, weekdays here would be the best time to enjoy the lake and the park at peace.

 History and facts